oban-bg/oban/README.md

 use Oban.Testing, repo: MyApp.Repo
 ```

-Now you can assert or refute that jobs have been enqueued within your tests:
+Now you can assert, refute or list jobs that have been enqueued within your
+tests:

 ```elixir
 assert_enqueued worker: MyWorker, args: %{id: 1}